ProggersValentino/IGB283_ScratchButBetter/README.md

 # IGB283_ScratchButBetter
-Using our mathmatical implementations to create, move and resize a mesh
+Using our own mathmatical implementations to create, move and resize a mesh